dtm2451/dittoSeq/README.md

 - Visualization names all start with `ditto...` and `multi_ditto...` instead of `DB...` and `multiDB...` Example: `dittoDimPlot` and `multi_dittoDimPlot`.
 - Color Storage: The colors are now retrievable with a simple, empty, function call, `dittoColors()`.
 For use outside of dittoSeq, simply use `dittoColors()`.
 Example within dittoSeq: `dittoDimPlot("ident", seurat, color.panel = dittoColors() )`.

 **Updated vignette with these functions is coming soon.** In the meantime, if the R documentation (example: `?dittoScatterPlot`) is not enough, please create an issue!
+For working with bulk data, start with `?importDESeq2` if the data was analyzed with DESeq2 or `?importEdgeR` if the data was analyzed with edgeR or Limma-Voom.

+A quick additional note on use of dittoSeq for bulkRNAseq data: dittoSeq is built to be a companion package for aiding analysis of RNAseq datasets of diverse structures.
+It works quite well for this purpose, but is not meant to be used as the main tool for data-processing and normalization.
+Inclusion of automatic normalization of bulk RNAseq data in import functions is provided for ease-of-use, but it is the responsibility of the user to provide properly normalized data (to the `normalized.data` inputs of import functions) when the default settings for rlog (DESeq2) or cpm (edgeR/Limma-Voom) calculation are improper.

 ## To install: